 Work-Based Learning can be an integral part of preparing individuals with disabilities for positive post-school outcomes to employment and postsecondary experiences.
 Participation in Work-Based Learning experiences during school has been shown to be the most significant predictor of adult employment success for individuals with disabilities, regardless of disability or level of special education services.
-Some examples of structured workplace skill-building and career exploration experiences include worksite tours, job shadowing, volunteering, on-the- job training, internships, and apprenticeships.
-Educational institutions must make reasonable accommodations for students with disabilities will vary according to a student's needs, the worksite, and the job requirements.
+Some examples of structured workplace skill-building and career exploration experiences include worksite tours, job shadowing, volunteering, on-the-job training, internships, and apprenticeships.
+Educational institutions must make reasonable accommodations for students with disabilities in the WBL opportunities they offer.
+Specific work-based accommodations for students with disabilities will vary according to a student's needs, the worksite, and the job requirements.
 Employability skills must be taught during high school to ensure student success in the adult world.